Rio Hondo College logo

 Advisory:Transfers to: CSU

-This course provides an overview of the modern automobile’s electrical system as related to the body and chassis of the vehicle.
-The theory of operation, operational characteristics and methods of problem diagnostics and repair for the following systems are included: lighting, instruments, windshield wipers, power windows/seats/mirrors, audio systems, convertible tops, safety restraints, (SRS) Supplemental Restraint Systems, and anti-theft systems.
-This course prepares the student for the (ASE) Automotive service Excellence A-6 exam and is intended for Automotive majors.
-Students with permission from the Division may re-enroll only one time for certification or licensure standards.
+This course provides an overview of the 21st century automobile’s electrical system as related to the body and chassis of the vehicle.
+The course covers the theory of operation, operational characteristics, and methods of problem diagnostics and repair of systems including lighting; instruments; windshield wipers; power windows, seats, and mirrors; convertible tops; safety restraints; and audio, anti-theft, and supplemental restraint systems (S.R.S).
+This course prepares students for the Automotive Service Excellence (A.S.E.)
+A-6 exam and is intended for automotive majors.
+Students with permission from the Division of Career and Technical Education (CTE) may re-enroll only one time for certification or licensure standards.

 AUTO 230 - Automatic Transmission/TransaxleM4.0